smtp2sns/smtp2sns.github.io/docker-compose.md

 MOCK_SERVICE=True
 ```

-1. Then use docker command
+2. Then use docker command

 ```bash
 docker compose up -d
 ```

-The service will be mocked, don't use in production.
+The service will be mocked, don't use in production.[Mock Service Feature](/mock-service/)